Skip to content

 When building custom components, you'll need access to site configuration, sidebar data, and page metadata.
 Ardo provides React hooks for all of it:

-import { useConfig } from "ardo/runtime"
+import { useArdoConfig } from "ardo/runtime"

 function MyComponent() {

-const config = useConfig()
+const config = useArdoConfig()

 return <h1>{config.title}</h1>